Trends

 Ever wondered who’s really behind all those online purchases?

-In this section, we’ll break down the income levels, shopping habits, and behaviors of German e-commerce users.
+In this section, we’ll break down the population details, shopping habits, and behaviors of German e-commerce users.

 You’ll get a clear picture of the diverse shoppers fueling this market: